 Set amidst a green and leafy campus containing clusters of buildings, you’ll find lots to do and plenty of space to relax at Newman University.
 Although a Catholic university, Newman welcomes students, staff and visitors from all religions and is committed to providing a great campus experience.
-Are you heading to the university for an open day, hear a talk, attend an event or visit a student?
-Make sure you get your stay off to a great start at a nearby Premier Inn.
+And if you're heading to the university for an open day, hear a talk, attend an event or visit a student?
+Make sure you get your stay off to a great start at the Premier Inn near Longbridge Station.

 Car parking at the University is limited, but there is a visitor’s car park.
 When you arrive at Newman you can access it through the student car park on Genners Lane.

 There are plenty of bus routes running through the city centre to the University.
 Hop on the 22 or X64 and you’ll be on campus in around 30-40 minutes.